ridingwolf/6letterwordexercise/README.md

 For the extensibility part, be mindful of changing requirements like a different maximum combination length, or a different source of the input data.

 Don't spend too much time on this; an hour or so is fine.

+When starting this exercise, please make a fork of this repository.